ankorstore/yokai-http-template/README.md

 ### Usage

 Once ready, the application will be available on:
-- [http://localhost:8080](http://localhost:8080) for the application http server
+- [http://localhost:8080](http://localhost:8080) for the application HTTP server
 - [http://localhost:8081](http://localhost:8081) for the application core dashboard

 ## Contents